-An MBA in Business Administration requires 30 credit hours beyond the bachelor's degree.
+The Master of Business Administration requires 30 credit hours beyond the bachelor's degree.
 The MBA program includes 15 credit hours of foundational courses.
 The foundational courses are taken by all students regardless of their undergraduate degree to form and strengthen fundamental business skills.
-The remaining 15 credit hours encapsulate a specialization aligned with a student's career goals.
-Students may also opt for a General Business specialization, electing 15 credit hours of cross-discipline courses.
-Elective courses must be appropriate to the student's degree program.
+The remaining 15 credit hours may be fulfilled from a single specialization aligned with a student's career goals, or students may opt for a general business program by electing 15 credit hours of courses from different specializations.